pedro-hfo/Doctrine-encryption/README.md

     * `sudo apt install vault`

 * And start a dev server: `vault server -dev`
-* Now in another terminal screen, export the vault address `export VAULT_ADDR='http://127.0.0.1:8200'`
+* Now in another terminal session, export the vault address `export VAULT_ADDR='http://127.0.0.1:8200'`
 * Write the policies in the vault-policies folder
     * `vault policy write manage_approle vault-policies/manage_approle.hcl` - Policy needed to create a secretId and check the roleId
     * `vault policy write php_app_secrets vault-policies/php_app_secrets.hcl` - Policy that gives the app role we are going to create permission to manage the secrets in the secret/data/phpapp/ path